lighthouse-web3/gitbook/tutorials/minting-nfts-on-evm-chains.md

 #### Step 3: Compile the Contract

 Use Solidity compiler (solc) to compile the contract.
-Install Solc and other dependecies via npm:
+Install Solc and other dependencies via npm:

 ```bash
 npm install -g solc npm install @openzeppelin/contracts@4.9.0